Eloston/lxd-pkg-debian/doc/rest-api.md

                    "container_only": true}                                              # Whether to migrate only the container without snapshots.
 Can be "true" or "false".
     }

+Input (using a backup):

+    Raw compressed tarball as provided by a backup download.

 ### `/1.0/containers/<name>`
 #### GET
  * Description: Container information